Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 <summary>Orders Archive</summary>
 <br/>

-Retain Orders Archive query after performing identical steps as above queries.
+Append Orders Archive query to Orders table after performing identical steps.

-Orders Archive is a list of older orders that have already been delivered, and the data retained for future needs.
-No current connections exist in the data model.
+Orders Archive is a list of older orders that have already been delivered.

 <br/></details>